ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/gitlab/1-gitlab-runner.md

 ---

 ## What is a GitLab runner?
-A GitLab Runner is an application that works with GitLab CI/CD to run jobs in a pipeline.
-It acts as an agent that executes the jobs defined in your GitLab CI/CD configuration.
+A GitLab Runner works with GitLab CI/CD to run jobs in a pipeline.
+It acts as an agent and executes the jobs you define in your GitLab CI/CD configuration.
 Some key points to note about GitLab Runner:

 1. GitLab offers multiple types of runners - You can use GitLab-hosted runners, self-managed runners, or a combination of both.
-GitLab-hosted runners are managed by GitLab, while self-managed runners are installed and managed on your own infrastructure.
+GitLab manages GitLab-hosted runners, while you install and manage self-managed runners on your own infrastructure.

 2. Each runner is configured as an Executor - When you register a runner, you choose an executor, which determines the environment in which the job runs.
 Executors can be Docker, Shell, Kubernetes, etc.

 3. Multi-architecture support: GitLab runners support multiple architectures including - `x86/amd64` and `arm64`

 ## What is Google Axion?
-Google Axion is the latest generation of Arm Neoverse based CPU offered by Google Cloud.
+Google Axion is the latest generation of Arm Neoverse-based CPU offered by Google Cloud.
 The VM instances are part of the `C4A` family of compute instances.
 To learn more about Google Axion refer to this [blog](https://cloud.google.com/blog/products/compute/introducing-googles-new-arm-based-cpu).

 Note: These `C4A` VM instances are in public preview and needs a signup to be enabled in your Google Cloud account/project.

 ## Install GitLab runner on a Google Axion VM

-Create a repository in your GitLab account by clicking on "+" sign on top-left corner.
+Create a repository in your GitLab account by clicking the "+" sign on top-left corner.
 Click on `New project/repository` and select a blank project, provide a name and initiate your project/repository.

 ![repository #center](_images/repository.png)

-Once the repository gets created, in the left-hand pane, navigate to `Settings->CI/CD`.
+After you create the repository, navigate to `Settings->CI/CD` in the left-hand pane.
 Expand the `Runners` section and under `Project Runners`, select `New Project Runner`.

 ![arm64-runner #center](_images/create-gitlab-runner.png)